1. Sustainability TOP

 Thorough Enforcement of the Purchasing Basic Vision and Purchasing Basic Policy among Purchasing Division Members

-Explanation about our Purchasing Basic Vision and Purchasing Basic Policy was added to the introductory training for transferees to the Purchasing Division in FY2024.
+Explanation about our Purchasing Basic Vision and Purchasing Basic Policy was added to the introductory training for transferees to the Purchasing Division in fiscal 2025.
 In this way, all employees of the division are thoroughly educated on the Basic Vision and Policy.

 In addition, a seminar on the Act Against Delay in Payment of Subcontract Proceeds, etc., to Subcontractors and the Guidelines for Appropriate Trade in the Automobile Industry is held in an effort to encourage understanding about and compliance with the Act and the Guidelines which members of the Purchasing Division must know well.